threefoldtech/info_grid/src/terraform/advanced/terraform_mariadb_synced_databases.md

        10.1.4.2:/vol1 /var/www glusterfs defaults,_netdev 0 0
        ```

 The databases of both VMs are accessible in `/var/www`.
 This means that any change in either folder `/var/www` of each VM will be reflected in the same folder of the other VM.
-In order words, the databases are not synced in real-time.
+In order words, the databases are now synced in real-time.

 ***